 How to create a flowchart in Word

-All these and other useful visual elements you can find in the Shapes dropdown list of the Insert tab of Microsoft Word.
+You can find all these shapes and other useful visual elements in the Shapes dropdown list on the Insert tab of Microsoft Word.

-To create a flowchart like the one above, follow the next steps (we recommend to check the tip how to easily organize shapes in Word, which simplify drawing):
+To create a diagram like the one above, follow the next steps (we recommend to check the tip how to easily organize shapes in Word, which demonstrates easy tricks to simplify the drawing routine):

 Add the drawing canvas